planet-ai-2023/planet-ai-2023.github.io/_posts/2023-08-09-the-apollo-glossary.md

 - **Mare basalt**
 Basaltic igneous rocks from the mare regions of the moon characterized by high FeO (>14), commonly high TiO<sub>2</sub>, low Al<sub>2</sub>O<sub>3</sub> (<11>) and low-alkali contents.
 Major minerals are clinopyroxene and calcic plagioclase, with lesser Fe-Ti-Cr oxides, metallic iron, and troilite.
 Olivine or a SiO<sub>2</sub> polymorph or both are common.

+- **Maria**
+Latin word meaning "sea" (plural is maria), used to name impact craters and basins on the Moon that were filled with dark-colored lava.
+Mainly on one side, they cover nearly one-third of the near-side.

 - **Monomic breccia**
 A breccia formed by fracturing and mixing of material from a single source without admixture of unrelated material (cf. Polymict breccia).

+- **Near-side**
+The side of the Moon facing Earth, because the Moon spins at the same rate as it orbits the Earth, keeping the same face towards us.
+The dark side remains hidden, a full moon always looks much the same.

+- **Petrogenesis**
+The origin of igneous rocks

+- **Petrology**
+Study of the origin and history of rocks, from their chemistry, mineralogy, and how they intersect with other rocks

 - **Polymict breccia**
 A breccia containing fragments of different compositions and origins (cf. Monomict breccia).